LaylaSouthcombe/A1Habits/README.md

 # Purpose of the App

-Atomic Addicts is our LAP 2 Project.
-This app is for tracking, managing and cultivating habits.
-In-built are five key habits for you to choose from: `Sleeping, Exercise, Water Intake, Smoking, Savings`
+A1 Habits is an app is for tracking, managing, and cultivating habits.
+In-built are five key habits for you to choose from: `sleeping, exercise, water intake, smoking, and savings`

 It has the following functionality for users:

-- Users should be able to login
+- Users can login and logout
-- Users should be able to logout
+- Users can choose a habit they want to track (e.g water, exercise, 8 hours of sleep) and choose the frequency at which they want to track the habit
-- Users should be able to choose a habit they want to track (e.g water, exercise, 8 hours of sleep) and choose the frequency at which they want to track the habit
+- Users can track a habit and mark it as complete for the day
-- Users should be able to track a habit and mark it as complete for the day
+- Users can see if they have completed a habit for the day and see their most recent completion streak
-- Users should be able to see if they have completed a habit for the day and see their most recent completion streak
+- Users can see the metrics for the last month for their habits

 ### Remote Hosting

-The site is hosted [here](https://atomic-addicts.netlify.app/) on Netlify and our API is hosted [here]() on Heroku.
+The site is hosted [here](https://a1-habits.netlify.app/) on Netlify and our API is hosted [here]() on Heroku.

 # Installation and Usage